gobolinux/Documentation/GoboLinux-GitHub-contributor-workflow.md

 sudo ContributeRecipe ExampleRecipe 0.0.1
 ```

-`ContributeRecipe` will prompt for your GitHub username and password a couple of time and the end result will be a nice pull request which will hopefully get merged.
+NB!
+Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a verified GitHub identity when using `ContributeRecipe`.

-Please ensure that you use a GitHub account where your name/alias and e-mail address has been added as a verified GitHub identity.
+`ContributeRecipe` will prompt for your GitHub username and password a couple of times, do its magic and the end result will be a nice pull request which will hopefully get merged.